DPSS ePolicy

 Reasonable Accommodations

-Additionally, a person without a disability may also request an accommodation that is needed due to the disability of another person with whom they are associated, such as a family member.
-This individual does not need to be an Authorized Representative.
+Additionally, a person without a disability may also request an accommodation that is needed due to the disability of another person with whom they are associated, such as a family member or a companion.
+Customers do not need to request a modification or accommodation in writing to receive one.
+Further, the customer is not required to provide a specific diagnosis or medical proof to receive an accommodation.

 Auxiliary Aids